 In 1858, the City of New York held a design competition for Central Park.
 The winning plan, by Frederick Law Olmsted and Calvert Vaux, was named the ‘Greensward Plan,’ and featured an English style landscape with meadows, lakes, hills, winding pedestrian paths, and many trees to block the view of city buildings.

 Over the years, the park has evolved from the original plan due to changing administrations and in response to the changing needs of New Yorkers.
 In this post, we look at some quirky and surprising details in the park that were not a part of the original Greensward Plan, yet have become a part of its history and character.
-For more secrets of Central Park, make sure to also join us for our upcoming tour:

 1. Sheep Meadow